The Sardine Wood Stove is one of three wood-burning stoves created by Marine Stove.

 Pipsqueak Wood Stove |

-Those are our favorite alternatives to the Sardine Stove, besides the Litte Cod and Halibut, of course.
+These 3 stoves, the Dwarf, Cubic Minis, or Pipsqueak, are our favorite alternatives to the Sardine Stove, besides the Litte Cod and Halibut, of course!

 Sardine Stove For Sale

-The big downside, as already mentioned, is that more often than not there is a 6 month plus wait period after ordering.
-If you were wanting a wood stove this winter, you had better go with one of the alternatives.
+As we’ve already mentioned, the big downside to buying a Navigator Sardine is that there is often a six-month wait period once you’ve ordered.
+If you want a wood stove this winter, you had better go with one of the alternatives.

-You can usually find the Cubic Mini CUB wood stove readily available.
-It’s about the same size but it’s significantly cheaper, and there isn’t the same wait time.
+Models like the 509 Mini Me are usually readily available.
+They’re about the same size, but they’re significantly cheaper, and there isn’t the same wait time.